PixarAnimationStudios/OpenSubdiv/documentation/api_overview.rst

 in order to make topology edits or manipulate properties of the components themselves.
 The key to achieving efficient many-core processing is to reduce data interdependencies.
-However, by definition, the bulk of topological mesh data is the very description of the connections (dependencies) between vertices.
+However, by definition, the bulk of topological mesh data is the very description of these connections (dependencies) between vertices.

 .. image:: images/api_serialized_data.png
    :align: center